-There’s a lot of misinformation about hyperhidrosis.
+There’s a lot of misinformation about hyperhidrosis, or excessive sweating.

-- Sweat interferes with daily activities, from holding a pencil to gripping a steering wheel.
+- Sweat interferes with daily activities, from holding a pencil to gripping a steering wheel

-- You sweat even when it’s cold outside.
+- You sweat even when it’s cold outside

 - You sweat excessively for no reason, especially in the head, hands, feet or underarms.

 Excessive sweating may also be a sign of something more serious.
 Seek medical attention if:

 - You experience lightheadedness, chest pain, heart palpitations, shortness of breath or nausea in addition to heavy sweating